a-schild/inno-thinyldap/documentation/Install.md

-Install instructions:
+# Install instructions:

-Prerequisites:
+## Prerequisites:
-- A working LinuxAP
+- A working LinuxAP or other Perl executable platform
 - SSH an SFTP access to the LinuxAP
 - root login to the LinuxAP to install it